zehengl/scrapy-darksky-api/README.md

 ## Usage

 1. set environment variables for darksky secret key, latitude, longitude, year, and hour for crawling
-2. run scrapy to crawl the forcast data and save in json
+2. run scrapy to crawl the forecast data and save in json

 This scrapy app would crawl the temperatures in all days witin {year} at {hour} o'clock.